 A village that has always inspired artists

-Pont-Aven made its mark by first becoming “the city of painters”.
-Building on this recognition and notoriety, other artists moved in to develop the town center and the surrounding area, which were increasingly rich in discoveries.
+Pont-Aven made a name for itself as “the city of painters”.
+With this recognition and notoriety behind them, other artists moved in to develop the town center and the surrounding area, which is increasingly rich in discoveries.

 What to see in Pont-Aven

-Did you know that Pont-Aven will be competing in the 2020 election for “France’s favorite village”?
+Did you know that Pont-Aven will be competing in the 2020 election for “France’s Favourite Village”?
 Well, this pretty town in the Pays Bigouden region has everything to please visitors.
-Here’s an overview.
+An overview.

 The museum in the “City of Painters

 Gauguin, Bernard, Sérusier or Filiger, … these names will no doubt be familiar to you.
 The love affair between this pretty Breton town and painters began in the 1860s.
-In 1886 and again in 1888, Paul Gauguin and Emile Bernard met at the Gloanec boarding house, and went on to create the Pont-Aven School, in which Paul Sérusier played a key role.
-Pont-Aven thus became an emblem of art history.
+For the record, in 1886 and again in 1888, Paul Gauguin and Emile Bernard met at the Pension Gloanec and went on to create the Ecole de Pont-Aven, in which Paul Sérusier played a key role.
+This is how Pont-Aven became an emblem of art history.

 Today, Pont-Aven is still a playground for painters, whose colors can be found on canvases, each as beautiful as the next.
 To discover and contemplate these works, come and visit the Musée de Pont-Aven (formerly the Ecole de Pont-Aven), where the evolution of this art is presented, and where many artists open their galleries to you.